Tutorial: Web Testing (JavaScript)¶

 Click Finish

-and the object will have been added to the Object Tree of the current test:
+, and the object is added to the Object Tree of the current test:

 Modify the Test¶

-To click on this object, simply drag the DoClick
+To click this object, simply drag the DoClick

-Since clicking on the Edit link will take you to a different page than where the Create New Book link is available, in the example we have added a second instance of the:
+Since clicking the Edit link will take you to a different page than the one where the Create New Book link is available, in this example, we have added a second instance of the:

 SeS('Book_Management').DoClick();